alfar0x/alfar-linea/README.md

 ### Config

 There are two main block types in the config: `dynamic` and `fixed`.
 The `dynamic` config block allows for real-time adjustments, such as changing the maximum Linea gas price if needed.
 Values can be changed during program run.
-To get started, copy the `config/jobs.example.json5` file (and rename it if needed), and adjust the following values:
+To get started, copy the `config/jobs.example.json5` file (and rename it as you want), and adjust the following values:

 - `dynamic`:
     - `maxLineaGwei` - The maximum Linea Gwei limit.
 The system will check it before each transaction.